Lexus made a 60,000-hour documentary (that it knows you won’t watch)

 “We were intrigued by the mindset of these people, their dedication to one thing, and their constant desire for self-improvement,” says Matthew Bamford Bowes, creative strategy lead at The&Partnership.
 “At this moment in time, where Japan is on the rise, it also felt culturally rich to tell stories which brought to life this uniquely Japanese idea.”

-The&Partnership strategy director Dave Adamson says that creating an hour-long doc, going beyond the 60-second ad, is a statement in itself.
-“This film is about craftsmanship and its importance to humans,” says Adamson.
+The&Partnership creative director Dave Bedwood says that creating an hour-long doc, going beyond the 60-second ad, is a statement in itself.
+“This film is about craftsmanship and its importance to humans,” says Bedwood.
 “Is it under threat from AI?
 What do we stand to lose?
 I think it looks at some fairly big questions and places craft as something that could become more valuable over time as automation increases.
 A car that is born out of these values is perhaps a car some people would want to drive.”